In-Q-Tel: History

 We [the CIA] decided to use our limited dollars to leverage technology developed elsewhere.
 In 1999 we chartered ...
 In-Q-Tel. ...
 While we pay the bills, In-Q-Tel is independent of CIA.
 CIA identifies pressing problems, and In-Q-Tel provides the technology to address them.
 The In-Q-Tel alliance has put the Agency back at the leading edge of technology ...
 This ... collaboration ... enabled CIA to take advantage of the technology that Las Vegas uses to identify corrupt card players and apply it to link analysis for terrorists [cf. the parallel data-mining effort by the SOCOM-DIA operation Able Danger], and to adapt the technology that online booksellers use and convert it to scour millions of pages of documents looking for unexpected results.

 In-Q-Tel sold 5,636 shares of Google, worth over US$2.2 million, on November 15, 2005.
-The shares were a result of Google's acquisition of Keyhole, Inc, the CIA-funded satellite mapping software now known as Google Earth.
+The share transfer was a result of Google's acquisition of Keyhole, Inc, the CIA-funded satellite mapping software now known as Google Earth.

-In August 2006, In-Q-Tel had reviewed more than 5,800 business plans and invested approximately $150M in more than 90 companies.
-In 2016, it was funded with at least $120M per year primarily from the CIA, as well as the NSA, FBI, and US Defense Department.
+In August 2006, In-Q-Tel reviewed more than 5,800 business plans and invested approximately $150M in more than 90 companies.

-As of 2016, In-Q-Tel listed 325 investments, but more than 100 were kept secret, according to the Washington Post.
-The absence of disclosure can be due to national-security concerns or simply because a startup company doesn’t want its financial ties to intelligence publicized.
+As of 2016, In-Q-Tel listed 325 investments, but more than 100 were secret, according to the Washington Post.

 Governance

 In-Q-Tel is a Virginia-registered corporation, legally independent of the CIA or any other government agency.
 The corporation is bound by its Charter agreement and annual contract with the CIA, which set out the relationship between the two organizations.
-In-Q-Tel's mission to support the Intelligence Community's technical needs is promoted by the In-Q-Tel Interface Center (QIC), an office within the CIA that facilitates communication and relationships between In-Q-Tel and government intelligence organizations.
-While In-Q-Tel is a nonprofit corporation, it differs from IARPA and other models in that its employees and trustees can profit from its investment.
+In-Q-Tel's mission (to support the Intelligence Community's technical needs) is promoted by the In-Q-Tel Interface Center (QIC), an office within the CIA that facilitates communication and relationships between In-Q-Tel and government intelligence organizations.
+While In-Q-Tel is a nonprofit corporation, it differs from IARPA and other models in that its employees and trustees can profit from its investments.
 A Wall Street Journal investigation found that in 2016, nearly half of In-Q-Tel's trustees had a financial connection with a company the corporation had funded.

-In-Q-Tel's current president and CEO is Christopher A. R. Darby.
+In-Q-Tel's current president and CEO is Steve Bowsher.

+Original members of the board include Lee A. Ault, III, Norman R. Augustine, John Seely Brown, Stephen Friedman, Paul G. Kaminski, Jeong H. Kim, Alex J. Mandl, John N. McMahon, and William J. Perry.

 The chairman of the board is Michael M. Crow.